 Using CDI's Find a Career Pro search feature, you can find one of our Certified Professionals.
 Just use the certification search features or look for individuals who are listed as having one of CDI's certifications.

 How does certification work at CDI?
-Depending on the credential, resume writers are either completing a rigorous testing and writing process or when upgrading to a higher-level certfiication, they are submitting a portfolio of samples that they have attested to creating.
+Depending on the credential, resume writers are either completing a rigorous testing and writing process or when upgrading to a higher-level certification, they are submitting a portfolio of samples that they have attested to creating.
 Tests are graded and require a passing score to move forward.
 Submitted resumes are evaluated blind by a panel of CDI's high level certified resume writers (volunteers).
 A majority pass must be attained to become credentialed.
 The foundational CARW certification requires continuing education and proof of CEUs.
 All writing and coaching credentials require renewal to ensure that individuals are maintaining access to industry changes and needs.

 Avoid scams: Be sure to always visit the granting association or certifying organization to verify credentials as there are many fake coaching and resume credentials listed on the Internet.